Avicted/HAProxy-docker-compose-example/README.md

 You can also use Vagrant (Debian) to run HAProxy and the web server.

-Adjust the **config.vm.network** network adapter to your needs in the **vagrantfile**<br> I use tested this with my primary network adapter.
+Adjust the **config.vm.network** network adapter to your needs in the **vagrantfile**<br> I tested this with my primary network adapter.

 Just run `vagrant up` and access:
 -  HAProxy stats at [http://localhost:8404](http://localhost:8404)